alrojo/tensorflow-tutorial/download-and-setup/README.md

 # Docker

 In this tutorial we will use [docker](https://www.docker.com/) containers to handle dependancies and run our code.
-Docker is a container which allows us to run our code in an encapsuled container.
+Docker is a container which allow us to run our code in an encapsuled container.
 The language of choice will be python2

 ## Installation of docker for CPU (all operating systems)